openshift/ansible-operator-plugins/openshift/release/ansible/ansible_collections/community/docker/README.md

 ## Tested with Ansible

-Tested with the current ansible-core 2.11, ansible-core 2.12, ansible-core 2.13, and ansible-core 2.14 releases, and the current development version of ansible-core.
+Tested with the current ansible-core 2.11, ansible-core 2.12, ansible-core 2.13, ansible-core 2.14, ansible-core 2.15, ansible-core 2.16, and ansible-core 2.17 releases, and the current development version of ansible-core.
 Ansible/ansible-base versions before 2.11.0 are not supported.

 Please note that Ansible 2.9 and ansible-base 2.10 are no longer supported.
 If you need to use them, use community.docker 2.x.y.
 Also note that this collection does not work with ansible-core 2.11 (this includes ansible-base and Ansible 2.9) on Python 3.12+.